microshare/microshare.github.io/docs/2/technical/data-format/microshare-standards.md

   - E. [Origin](./#e-origin)
   - F. [Unpacker](./#f-unpacker)

-`{Data}` includes the data from your devices such as the `temperature`, `humidity`, `co2` and so on.
+Above is the device data within `{Data}`.

 All these values are explained with their units in the following table:

 ##### > [Standards Data Table](./#3-standards-data-table)

-`{Data}` contains information about the sensor that provided the data payload.
-This usually includes the sensors device id, battery type, battery type, etc. The code supplied will look like:
+`{Data}` contains information about the device that provided the data payload.
+This usually includes the device id, battery type, battery type, etc. The code supplied will look like:

 ```
 "device": {